 Comfrey (scientific name Symphytum officinale L.) is also known as knitbone or common comfrey and belongs to the Boraginaceae family.
 It is a perennial herb having black roots resembling turnips and bears broad leaves with bristles.
 The herb is indigenous to Europe and grows in soggy and lush green areas, especially along the river banks and ditches.
-The flowers of the plant are bell-shaped and vary in hue from white to pink or purple.
+The flowers of this herb are bell-shaped and vary in hue from white to pink or purple.
 It is widely used for treating a number of conditions.

-In traditional herbal medicine, the plant is used externally as a poultice to heal lesions and injuries.
-In addition, the herb is also used internally and consumed as a tea or a combined plant infusion, often referred to as a ‘green drink', to cure ulcers in the stomach as well as to function as a ‘blood purifier'.
+In traditional herbal medicine, this herb is used externally as a poultice to heal lesions and injuries.
+In addition, the herb is also used internally and consumed as a tea or a combined plant infusion, often referred to as a 'green drink', to cure ulcers in the stomach as well as to function as a 'blood purifier'.
 Emotional advocators of comfrey, usually talk highly regarding the usefulness of the herb in healing cuts and injuries, burns, respiratory disorders pertaining to the lungs and the bronchial airways.
 In addition, they also claim that the herb is extremely effective in healing ulcers of the stomach, bowels, gallbladder as well as the liver.
 Many of them also claim that the herb is very useful in healing fractured or broken bones.
 It is possible that at some point of time the herb was used to heal the swelling and tenderness in the region of a fractured bone.

 It is believed that any and all the remedial characteristics of comfrey perhaps owe to allantoin - an active element of the herb.
 Allantoin is basically a mediator that endorses propagation of cell.
 The herb also encloses some amounts of tannin and mucilage.
-The parts of the plant under the ground, especially the root, encloses around 0.6 to 0.7 per cent of allantoin and approximately 4.0 to 6.5 per cent tannin.
+The parts of the herb under the ground, especially the root, encloses around 0.6 to 0.7 per cent of allantoin and approximately 4.0 to 6.5 per cent tannin.
 On the other hand, comfrey leaves contain lesser amount of allantoin (approximately 0.3 per cent), but more of tannin (anything between 8.0 to 9.0 per cent).
-However, the roots as well as the leaves of the plant contain considerable quantities of mucilage or binding substances.
+However, the roots as well as the leaves of the herb contain considerable quantities of mucilage or binding substances.
 Although, the advocators of the therapeutic use of this herb speak highly about the content of vitamin B12 in the herb, the fact remains that in comparison to the more traditional sources of vitamin B12, such as the liver, the presence of this substance is not really high in comfrey.

 Comfrey and therapeutic preparations containing this herb are among the most common products that are being marketed among the Americans for over three decades now, but there are enough reasons to consider that using this herb or preparations containing it has a perilous effect on the overall health of the individual using it.
 In fact, various species of comfrey that have been examined by scientists so far have shown to contain hepatotoxic pyrrolizidine alkaloids (PAs), but literature on this subject is confusing owing to an obvious absence of focus on adequate botanical recognition of the different Symphytum species researched till now.